-As required by the federal Clery Act, Georgia Gwinnett College retains for at least seven (7) years all records documenting reports of Clery crimes made to the Georgia Gwinnett College Police, other campus security authorities, and local law enforcement.
-This will include the timely warning determination for each report, and if a timely warning was made a copy of that warning.
+As required by the federal Clery Act, GGC retains for at least seven years all Cleryrelated records, and all records documenting reports of Clery crimes made to GGC Campus Police, other campus security authorities, and local law enforcement.
+This includes all police and security reports, campus security authority reports, programming offered, and the crime and fire logs.
+This will include the decision regarding whether to issue a timely warning, and the evidence issued in the timely warning, the determination for each report, and if a timely warning was made a copy of that warning.
+GGC also retains for at least seven years the decision regarding whether to issue an emergency notification and the evidence issued.
 Also retained are records of all crime prevention and educational programming offered, including but not limited to security procedures, alcohol and other drugs, and sexual violence, across the institution.

-The Georgia Gwinnett College Police
+GGC also retains all VAWA offense case files. including accommodations and disciplinary actions, for at least seven years.

-Department retains all entries made in the

-daily crime and fire log for at least seven

-(7) years.
-Copies of these archived entries

-will be made available for public inspection

-within two business days of a request.
-For

-a period of seven (7) years, the college will

-maintain records of:
+Campus Police retains all entries made in the daily crime and fire log for at least seven years.
+Copies of these archived entries will be made available for public inspection within two business days of a request.
+For a period of seven years, the college will maintain records of:

-- Each investigation conducted involving reported sexual misconduct, including any determination regarding responsibility and any audio or audiovisual recording or transcript, any disciplinary sanctions imposed on the respondent, and any remedies provided to the complainant designed to restore or preserve equal access to college programs or activities; - Any appeal and the result therefrom; - Any informal resolution and the result therefrom; and - Any supportive measures or actions taken in response to a report or formal complaint under this policy and the rationale for the measure/response.
+Each investigation conducted involving reported sexual misconduct, including any determination regarding responsibility and any audio or audiovisual recording or transcript, any disciplinary sanctions imposed on the respondent, and any remedies provided to the complainant designed to restore or preserve equal access to college programs or activities;

+- Any appeal and the result therefrom; - Any informal resolution and the result therefrom; and - Any supportive measures or actions taken in response to a report or formal complaint under this policy and the rationale for the measure/response.